Last Updated on

 This is a lovely picture book for children.
 It features a bunny saying goodnight to everything around it.
 The sentences form a rhyming poem and describe how the bunny says goodnight to various living and inanimate objects around it, such as a red balloon, a dollhouse, two kittens, the moon, and so on.
-It goes “Goodnight room, Goodnight moon, Goodnight cow jumping over the moon, Goodnight light, and the red balloon.
-Little children love the rhymes and the soothing rhythm of the story quickly lulls them to sleep.
+It goes, “Goodnight room, Goodnight moon, Goodnight cow jumping over the moon, Goodnight light, and the red balloon.
+Little children love the rhymes, and the soothing rhythm of the story quickly lulls them to sleep.

 13. Interrupting Chicken

-This story is about a red chicken who is so excited to finish a story, that he interrupts it every time, much to the exasperation of his dad.
+This story is about a red chicken which is so excited to finish a story that he interrupts it every time, much to the exasperation of his dad.
 Papa chicken is putting the little red chicken to bed.
 Papa chicken agrees to read a bedtime story to the red chicken and tells his son not to interrupt.
 The father starts reading Hansel and Gretel after the red chicken agrees.
 As the story nears the end, the little red chicken gets excited, interrupts the story, and finishes telling it on his own.
-The red chicken, then, interrupts again, when his dad reads him the stories of Little Red Riding Hood and Chicken Little.
+The red chicken then, interrupts again when his dad reads him the stories of Little Red Riding Hood and Chicken Little.
 Finally, Papa chicken runs out of stories and asks the little one to read to him instead.
 Little red chicken starts reading a story, and within minutes, the dad is fast asleep, snoring in the little one’s bed.